Australian Catholic University

 In Foundation Studies, students will be given a rich grounding in the fields of science, maths, humanities, digital literacy and academic skills.
 In addition to their specified units, students will be able to choose from a wide range of electives, including Chemistry, Biology, Business Studies, and English Literature and Language.
 Foundation Studies is a eight month course organised into three terms with 30 weeks of face-to-face and online teaching.
 It has been designed to familiarise students with academic skills and core knowledge and to make available the full range of ACU’s undergraduate courses.

-Areas of study English, mathematics, science and technology, society and environment/business and legal studies, the arts.
+English, mathematics, science and technology, society and environment/business and legal studies, the arts.

-Fees and charges Visit the ACU website for general information about tuition fees.
+Visit the ACU website for general information about tuition fees.

 To be eligible for admission to the course, an applicant must: